Impression management: Profiles on social networking sites

 Social media platforms often provide a great degree of social capital during the college years and later.
 College students are motivated to use Facebook for impression management, self-expression, entertainment, communication and relationship maintenance.
 College students sometimes rely on Facebook to build a favorable online identity, which contributes to greater satisfaction with campus life.
 In building an online persona, college students sometimes engage in identity manipulation, including altering personality and appearance, to increase their self-esteem and appear more attractive to peers.
 Since risky behavior is frequently deemed attractive by peers, college students often use their social media profiles to gain approval by highlighting instances of risky behavior, like alcohol use and unhealthy eating.
 Users present risky behavior as signs of achievement, fun, and sociability, participating in a form of impression management aimed at building recognition and acceptance among peers.
 During middle adulthood, users tend to display greater levels of confidence and mastery in their social media connections while older adults tend to use social media for educational and supportive purposes.
 These myriad factors influence how users will form and communicate their online personas.
 In addition to that, TikTok has made an influence on college students and adults to create their own self-image on a social media platform.
 The positivity of this is that college students and adults are using this to create their own brand for business purposes and for entertainment purposes.
 This gives them a chance to seek the desires of stardom and build an audience for revenue.
 Media fatigue is a negative effect that is caused by the conveyance of social media presence.
 Social anxiety stems from low-self esteem which causes a strain of stress in one's self-identity that is perceived in the media limelight for targeted audiences.

 According to Marwick, social profiles create implications such as "context collapse" for presenting oneself to the audience.
 The concept of 'context collapse' suggests that social technologies make it difficult to vary self-presentation based on environment or audience.
 "Large sites such as Facebook and Twitter group friends, family members, coworkers, and acquaintances together under the umbrella term 'friends'."
-In a way, this context collapse is aided by a notion of performativity as characterized by Judith Butler.